-Simple & quick Banana Smoothie with a splash of pineapple is a family favorite!!
+A quick & simple Pineapple Banana Smoothie is a family favorite!!
 It’s a perfect meal or a refreshing snack.

 Pineapple Banana Smoothie

-We love banana smoothies at our house but almost always add other ingredients, like the pineapple.
-In this case, it added the perfect amount of sweetness to make this smoothie irresistible.
+We love banana smoothies at our house but almost always add other ingredients, like pineapple.
+It added the perfect amount of sweetness to make this Banana Pineapple Smoothie irresistible.

 BLEND.
 Combine all ingredients and blend until smooth!

-- Sneak in vegetables when you can.
-Half the time, kids don’t even notice when kale or spinach has been added to a smoothie, which allows them to get in extra vitamins without fighting them on it.
+Sneak in vegetables when you can.
+Kids often won’t notice when kale or spinach has been added to a smoothie.
+This allows them to get in extra vitamins without a fight!

-To STORE leftovers, add a little bit of lemon juice or Sure Fresh so the smoothie doesn’t brown.
-If there’s a little room at the top of the container, cut a piece of plastic wrap and place it directly onto the top of the smoothie.
-Store in the fridge for 12 hours or in the freezer for up to 3 months.
+STORE leftovers.
+Add a little lemon juice or Sure Fresh so the smoothie doesn’t brown.
+If there’s room at the top of the container, cut a piece of plastic wrap and place it directly on top of the smoothie.
+Refrigerate for 12 hours, or freeze for up to 3 months.

 - Strawberry Banana Smoothie